 [.box-highlight]Tip: To make it easy to find the right ground rules, we created a library of over 30 meeting ground rules that can be filtered by each use case.[.box-highlight]

-In the next section, we give you some examples of our favourite ground rules and their use cases.
+In the next section, we give you some examples of our favorite ground rules and their use cases.

 8 ground rules examples

 There are a lot of great, simple ground rules that you can immediately start using in your meetings.
-Here are some of our favourites:
+Here are some of our favorites:

 1. “Explore interests, not positions”